aidanlok/FreeRADIUS-User-Manager-Flask/README.md

 **Note: you must run this Flask server with sudo to allow the server to change the FreeRADIUS configuration, as the server needs elevated permissions to access the configuration file.**

+**Note 2: once you edit the configuration and save, you MUST reload the FreeRADIUS service by running the command `sudo systemctl restart freeradius`.**

 # Files

 1. [app.py](./app.py)